-• When buttons are pressed with AUTO PROGRAM running, the TV set will return to normal viewing.
-(Channels searched up to this point are added.)

-This returns the set to the normal viewing condition.

-- After AUTO PROGRAM is finished, the lowest channel number added will be received. - When there are no receivable channels, channel 69 is displayed for TV and channel 125 is displayed for cable TV.
+- When buttons are pressed with AUTO PROGRAM running, the TV set will return to normal viewing.
+(Channels searched up to this point are added.) - After AUTO PROGRAM is finished, the lowest channel number added will be received. - When there are no receivable channels, channel 69 is displayed for TV and channel 125 is displayed for cable TV.